"Related to" reference may yield circular dependency error message

 Cheers and thanks for the great application!

-#8 Updated by Robin McKenzie almost 5 years ago
+#8 Updated by Robin McKenzie about 5 years ago

 +1 "related to" isn't a dependency.

 Having the same problem, since we upgraded to the latest version of Redmine.

 I've had to advise all our devs to stop using the Related Issues functionality, as this is preventing us setting up tickets with parent/child relationships.